mietek/haskell-on-heroku-website/pages/tutorial/index.md

 $ git clone https://github.com/mietek/haskell-on-heroku-tutorial
 ```

-Create a new Heroku app, using the `-b` option to specify the buildpack:
+Create a new Heroku app with the `heroku create` command, using the `-b` option to specify the buildpack:

 <div class="toggle">
 <a class="toggle-button" data-target="prepare-the-app-log1" href="" title="Toggle">Toggle</a>